Bride & Groom in the vineyard overlooking the Broke Mountain range at Peterson House

 A Real Wedding & Venue Guide

-Having photographed 45+ weddings at Peterson House, I know this venue exceptionally well — how the day flows, how the light moves throughout each season, and how to make the most of the property without your wedding ever feeling rushed or over-structured.
+Having photographed 45+ weddings at Peterson House, I know this venue exceptionally well.
+That experience means I understand exactly how the day flows, how the light behaves throughout the seasons, and how to keep everything running smoothly without the timeline ever feeling rushed.

 Peterson House is one of the Hunter Valley’s most popular wedding venues for a reason.
 With its purpose-built chapel, vineyard surrounds, and seamless onsite flow, it’s ideal for couples who want a polished, stress-free wedding day that still feels relaxed and personal.